AckerlyXu/heima/articles/hdinsight/hdinsight-use-oozie-linux-mac.md

     ![Coordinator job info](./media/hdinsight-use-oozie-linux-mac/coordinatorjobinfo.png)

     > [!NOTE]
-    > This only shows successful runs of the job, not individual actions within the scheduled workflow.
+    > This image only shows successful runs of the job, not individual actions within the scheduled workflow.
 To see that, select one of the **Action** entries.

     ![Action info](./media/hdinsight-use-oozie-linux-mac/coordinatoractionjob.png)